Michael Douglas’ son, Cameron Douglas, has been released from prison early after serving almost seven years for drug charges.

 The Ant-Man star added that he believed Cameron had served “more than his fair share of time” behind bars and that he was visiting him twice a month.

-Cameron himself voiced his frustrations at the legal system by writing an essay from prison for The Huffington Post in 2013.
+Cameron himself voiced his frustrations at the legal system by writing an essay from prison for The Huffington Post

 In the post, Cameron claimed that the “outdated” justice system punished non-violent drug offenders “more harshly than many violent crimes.”

 “I’m not saying that I didn’t deserve to be punished, or that I’m worthy of special treatment,” he wrote.
 “I made mistakes and I’ll gladly and openly admit my faults.
 However, I seem to be trapped in a vicious cycle of relapse and repeat, as most addicts are.
 Unfortunately, whereas the effective remedy for relapse should be treatment, the penal system’s ‘answer’ is to lock the door and throw away the key.”

 “Instead of focusing on how many individuals this county can keep imprisoned, why can we not focus on how many individuals we can keep from coming back?”
 Cameron continued in the editorial.